Wahaha-code/SugicalTrack/README.md

   ├──masks/       (PNG files.
 Filename same as rgb.
 0 is background.
 Else is foreground) └──cam_K.txt   (3x3 intrinsic matrix, use space and enter to delimit)
 ```

-Due to license issues, we are not able to include [XMem](https://github.com/hkchengrex/XMem) in this codebase for running segmentation online.
-If you are interested in doing so, please download the code separately and add a wrapper in `segmentation_utils.py`.

-- Run your RGBD video (specify the video_dir and your desired output path).
+- Run your RGBD video.
 There are 3 steps.
 ```
 # 1) Run joint tracking and reconstruction
 python run_custom.py --mode run_video --video_dir /home/surgicaltrack --use_segmenter 1 --use_gui 1 --debug_level 2